Trauma Bond Withdrawal Symptoms: Signs You Need to Know

 5. Set Boundaries

-Establishing boundaries and recognising warning signs is essential to avoid getting back into unhealthy relationships.
+Establishing boundaries and recognizing warning signs is essential to avoid getting back into unhealthy relationships.
 The establishment of sound boundaries is necessary to break the cycle of abuse.

 6. Go No-Contact